jrladd/CIS241/_pages/policies.md

 #### Academic Honesty & Coding

 These standards of academic integrity apply to coding as well as other kinds of classwork.
 Citation isn't just for papers!
 It's very common, and perfectly permissible, to borrow code snippets from a classmate or from somewhere online.
 When you do, make sure to include a note in your code's comments about where the code came from.
+Keep in mind that this includes the use of any automated writing or code assistants like ChatGPT—any use of such programs should be cited like any website, with a link to the chat record.
+(And keep in mind that these tools may not give you the best advice!
+It's always better to work from our course materials or ask a classmate for help.)
 Not only will this let you give appropriate intellectual credit and avoid plagiarism, it will also help you remember what you were trying to do when you revise your code later.

 ### Names and Pronouns